 Pursuant to applicable rules, two situations need to be distinguished in cases of public bids for joint stock companies listed in Macedonia.
 The first situation concerns all public bids, irrespective of the jurisdictional thresholds being satisfied.
 Pursuant to the provisions of the Law on Takeover of Joint Stock Companies (Official Gazette of the RM, nos.
-69/13, 188/13 and 166/2014), undertakings that make a public offer must inform the Commission of the public offer irrespective of the turnover thresholds.
-Moreover, they need to provide the Commission with the prospect of a public bid, as well as to keep the Commission informed about all aspects of the public bid procedure.
-Failure to comply with these provisions may result in a EUR 2,000-4,000 fine for the undertaking concerned and a EUR 500-1,000 fine for the responsible person within the undertaking.
+69/13, 188/13,166/2014, 154/2015 and 23/2016), undertakings that make a public offer must inform the Commission of the public offer irrespective of the turnover thresholds.
+Moreover, they need to provide the Commission with the prospect of public bid as well as to keep the Commission informed about all aspects of the public bid procedure.
+Failure to comply with these provisions may result in a EUR 4,000 fine for the undertaking concerned and a fine for the responsible person within the undertaking in the amount of 30% of the fine determined for that undertaking.
+If a bidder who failed to inform the Commission of the public offer is a natural person, failure to comply with the above provisions may result in a fine in a range from EUR 400 to EUR 600.